Information Security Best Practice

 Desktop authenticators are well suited for those employees using dedicated workstations (as opposed to mobile devices); however, if access to the device is not restricted by physical and technical controls, the benefit of MFA is rendered moot.

-Although email-based authentication is convenient, MFA is irrelevant if an account is compromised.
+MFA would be rendered useless if the email account became compromised.
 Email should only be used for the purposes of initial enrollment and password resets – it should not be used for authentication.

 In most cases, smartphone-based authenticators are the best option because they are both highly secure and readily available.
 Since users can choose from a variety of options, five top-rated authenticators are listed below, in alphabetical order, for convenience.